laaumartin/Chaos_Theory/README.md

 ## Output

-Each script saves its output as a PDF file in the `results/` subfolder of the corresponding section.
+Each script saves as a PDF or png file.
 No graphical display is required; all figures are saved directly to disk.
+You can find the results in a ```results/``` subfolder for each of the sections.
 ## Licence

 This work is licensed under Creative Commons Attribution – Non Commercial – Non Derivatives.